OHF-Voice/apps-experimental/stt-qwen/DOCS.md

 ## Installation

 After installing the app, go to "Device & Services" and add the discovered "stt-qwen".
-Next, set "stt-qwen" as your speech-to-text system in a voice assistant.
+Next, set "stt-qwen" as your speech-to-text system in a [voice assistant][voice_control].

 ## Models